Lombiq/UI-Testing-Toolbox/Lombiq.Tests.UI/Docs/Configuration.md

 chmod g+w ~/.local/docker/ -R
 docker exec -u 0 sql2019 bash -c 'chown mssql:root /data -R'
 ```

 If you haven't yet done it yet, add your user to the `docker` group.

+If you get `PlatformNotSupportedException`, that's a known problem with _Microsoft.Data.SqlClient_ on .Net 5 and above.
+As a workaround temporarily set the project's runtime identifier to `linux-x64` either [on the terminal](https://github.com/dotnet/SqlClient/issues/1423#issuecomment-1093430430) or by adding `<RuntimeIdentifier>linux-x64</RuntimeIdentifier>` to the project file.

+#### On Both

 If you want to test it out, type `docker exec -u 0 -it sql2019 /opt/mssql-tools/bin/sqlcmd -S localhost -U sa -P "yourStrong(!)Password"` to access the SQL console.